o3de/o3de.org/content/docs/userguide/samples/levels/vr-tv-room.md

 For more information about installing the project that includes the VR TV Room level, see [Virtual Reality Samples Project](/docs/userguide/samples/projects/virtual-reality.md)\.

-## Using Components in the VR TV Room Level<a name="sample-level-vr-tv-room-using-video-playback-script-canvas-components"></a>
+## Using Components in the VR TV Room Level {#sample-level-vr-tv-room-using-video-playback-script-canvas-components}

 You can use the **[Video Playback](/docs/userguide/components/videoplayback.md)** component to assign a diffuse texture to the specified video\.
 You can then assign the material that uses the diffuse texture to any mesh\.